 In his "Connect the Dots" series of podcasts, CPR President Rob Verchick interviews experts on a variety of issues, including CPR Member Scholars and staff, as well as other experts on a variety of issue areas.
-His current series of interviews focuses on the impacts of climate change on a range of issues that might not be obvious, connecting the dots between climate and a host of other topics, including agriculture, workplace safety, community security and more.
-Click below to listen, download, or visit our show pages to get more information on the topic of the show.
+His current series of interviews focuses on creating harmony between green and grey infrastructure -- that is, the natural environment in its infrastructure role, and the infrastructure we build.
+Click below to listen, download, or visit our show pages to get more information on the topic of each show.

 Visit our show pages for more information on each podcast...